Below you will find a brief introduction to each step in the 10-Step Korean Skincare Routine.

 Many essences contain fermented ingredients which are just as good for your skin as they are for your body!

-Tip: You can decant very liquid essences (such as Missha Time Revolution First Essence) into a spray bottle.
+Tip: You can decant very liquid essences (and toners too!) into a spray bottle.
 Mist all over your face and press or pat in until fully absorbed.
-You can also carry this with you to refresh your skin during the day — a life saver in dry winter or air-conditioned environments!
+You can also carry this with you to refresh your skin during the day — a lifesaver in dry winter or air-conditioned environments!